 The resources requirements for running dataset accounting as a production service should be quite similar to the current services, namely a central database and a process to retrieve the accounting data.
 The current production services all run on the same physical host, but if pulling from a larger number of different REST interfaces is required, it may be beneficial to run separate virtual hosts to query these endpoints.

-As discussed throughout this report, this new dataset accounting functionality could be integrated with the message broker system.
+As discussed throughout this report, this new dataset accounting functionality could be integrated with a message broker system.
 An example model to adopt would be the same model as currently used in Grid, Cloud, or Storage Accounting; the usage is extracted at the Provider level by the APEL client, or a light weight script supplied with the tool to produce accounting records, and then send them to APEL using SSM via the brokers.
 Although this would likely require a re-implementation of the functionality developed so far.
 However, this is no different to the other types of accounting where bespoke scripts are used to extract accounting information from the different systems and so should take a similar amount of effort.

 A current technical limitation is that two Python libraries are required to extract usage from OneData. httplib is required to make a HEAD request to a DOI resolver, but httplib cannot connect to the EGI DataHub due to version limitations of the APEL system.
 Connecting to the DataHub is handled by urllib2, but urllib2 cannot make the HEAD requests to the DOI resolver.
 This does make the new code more difficult to maintain.
 A move to a lightweight script supplied with OneData may help to alleviate this problem, as there may be more freedom to upgrade library/Python versions or change languages.